There was an interesting quote which I stumbled upon recently.

 This is what new investors truly believe and this ends up costing them a lot – especially in a bear market where lower quality stocks could crash by 80-90% or more.

-Capital protection and managing your risk is actually more important than trying to make money in the stock market.
-You need to bet on quality companies with growth potential in the country like India.
+Capital protection and managing your risk is more important than trying to make money in the stock market.
+You need to bet on quality companies with growth potential in a country like India.

 Understand the business, it’s story and future potential.
 Only then invest your hard earned money.